deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience.md

 saved my life as if he was a threat that I needed to figure out how to kill and suppressed a flash of shame.

-"I'm surprised, actually."
-Jenkins confessed.
+"I'm surprised, actually," Jenkins confessed.

 "What by?"
 Vedreg asked.